GoAuditsGoAudits

 What is the difference between ISO 15189:2012 and ISO 15189:2022?

-ISO 15189:2022 introduces a stronger focus on risk management, patient-centered outcomes, and data integrity, aligning more closely with ISO/IEC 17025 and ISO 22367 requirements.
+ISO 15189:2022 introduces a stronger focus on risk management, patient-centered outcomes, and data integrity, aligning more closely with ISO/IEC 17025 and ISO 22367 (now in its 2026 edition, which further strengthens alignment with ISO 15189:2022’s risk management approach) requirements.
 It removes the separate ISO 22870 standard by integrating POCT requirements directly into the new edition.
 The updated standard also emphasizes competence-based evaluation, electronic data security, and quality improvement through a risk-based approach.
 ISO 15189:2012 primarily focused on quality and technical management systems without the enhanced digital and patient-safety considerations now required.
 ISO 15189:2012 and ISO 22870:2016 have been withdrawn.

 What is the difference between ISO 15189 and CLIA?